n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googledrive/shared-drive-operations.md

 ### Options

 - **Query**: The query string to use to search for shared drives.
 See [Search for shared drives | Google Drive](https://developers.google.com/drive/api/guides/search-shareddrives) for more information.
 - **Use Domain Admin Access**: Whether to issue the request as a domain administrator.
-When enabled, the requester will be granted access if they are an administrator of the domain to which the shared drive belongs.
+When enabled, grants the requester access if they're an administrator of the domain to which the shared drive belongs.

 Refer to the [Method: drives.get | Google Drive](https://developers.google.com/drive/api/reference/rest/v2/drives/get){:target=_blank .external-link} API documentation for more information.